 The information in this article does not necessarily reflect the opinion of the European Commission.
 Examples are included for illustrative purpose only and are assumed to be correct.
 However, the Web sites mentioned or linked to as well as products, unless specifically indicated, are not under the control of the European Commission.
 For this reason, the Commission can make no representation concerning such sites or products to you: nor does the fact that the Commission has provided reference to these serve as an endorsement by the Commission of any organization or individual or providing content for any of the sites or products listed.
-The Commission has not tested any of the sites and is not in a position to make any representation regarding the quality, safety or suitability of any software found on them or retrievable from them.
+The Commission has not tested any of the sites or products listed.
+The Commission has not tested any software found on the sites and is not in a position to make any representation regarding the quality, safety or suitability of any software found on them or retrievable from them.